Menu

 • You don’t need to use additional contraception, such as condoms.

-• Take your 7 day pill-free break as normal.
+• Take your 4 or 7 day pill-free break as normal.

 If you have missed 2 or more pills (you are taking your pill more than 48 hours late) anywhere in the pack: